-Oprah Winfrey Hosts Wedding For Gayle King’s Daughter At Her California Home
+Oprah Winfrey Hosts Wedding For Gayle King's Daughter At Her California Home

 As for the setting, the photos show that the wedding was held on a gorgeous sunny December day.

-Oprah moved into her posh Santa Barbara area estate in 2019.
+Oprah moved into her posh Santa Barbara-area estate in 2019.
 She also has some famous neighbors, including Prince Harry and Meghan Markle as well as Oscar-winning actress Gwyneth Paltrow and actor Rob Lowe.